ShashankMehta21/CodeClauseInternship_QuizGame/README.md

 # React + Vite
+This is a React-based quiz application that presents multiple-choice questions to users.
+It features a scoring system to track the user's performance at the end of the quiz.
+The app dynamically displays questions, provides feedback on correct and incorrect answers, and calculates the final score.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: